-The action plan also details when broad objectives will be implemented and who will lead on delivery of projects, for example, identifying potential sites by settlement to meet the deficit of allotments in Chorley.
+The action plan also details when broad objectives will be implemented and who will lead on delivery of projects, for example, identifying potential sites by settlement to meet the deficit of allotments in Chorley along with those sites already allocated in the Local Plan.

 A five year action plan has been produced that reflects site based and also broader objectives that will be delivered as part of the strategy.
-The allocation of actions is based upon the priorities identified with high priority actions starting in 2013-14 (year one) and other actions being phased across the five year period up to 2018.
+The allocation of actions is based upon the priorities identified with high priority actions starting in 2014-15 (year one) and other actions being phased across the five year period up to 2019.

 The strategy and action plan is a 'living' document.
 As sites and circumstances change over time the document will be updated accordingly.
-It is also important note, that actions are not 'fixed in stone' and may be brought forward or rescheduled based upon changes in circumstances such as external funding and development opportunities.
+It is also important to note that actions are not 'fixed in stone' and may be brought forward or rescheduled based upon changes in circumstances such as external funding and development opportunities.